J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

   # ...
 ```
+[^2]

 In this case, `BoatTraderAPI`, `NeweggAPI`, and `JoydriveAPI` (collectively, the implementations) should all contain `@behaviour PriceFinder`.
 This way, `PriceFinder.product_price/1` (the dispatcher) can be assured that a `product_price/1` function exists within each of those modules, and Dialyzer can check that the implementations conform to the typespec specified.
 Consequently, type-related errors should be harder to introduce and the dispatcher leaves no room for vendor-specific bloat to creep in.

 ## Protocols

-Given what we now know about behaviours, the summary of protocols is somewhat confusing:
+Given what we now know about behaviours, [the documentation's summary of protocols](https://hexdocs.pm/elixir/Protocol.html) is somewhat confusing:

 > A protocol specifies an API that should be defined by its implementations.
 A protocol is defined with `Kernel.defprotocol/2` and its implementations with `Kernel.defimpl/3`.

 This sounds _exactly_ like what behaviours are for, and indeed, protocols use behaviours under-the-hood.
-However, where protocols and behaviours deviate is with a constraint that the summary did not specify.
+However, where protocols and behaviours differ is with a constraint that the summary did not specify.
 Namely, that each implementation of a protocol _must be for a distinct data type_.

 To understand this further, let's take a look at a protocol in the Elixir standard library: `String.Chars`.
 While this may sound unfamiliar to you, you have certainly used it before as [`Kernel.to_string/1`](https://github.com/elixir-lang/elixir/blob/v1.12/lib/elixir/lib/kernel.ex#L3094-L3096):